-The tables below set out the units of study for each semester, how many credits10 each unit is worth, and how the units are delivered (teaching method).
+The tables below set out the units of study for each semester, how many credits 11 each unit is worth, and how the units are delivered (teaching method).
 These tables also show the distribution of professional tasks across the curriculum.

-Key 1.
-Teaching methods.

-- Lecture = Teaching theory to large groups L - Tuition / Tutorial = Practising learning tasks in small groups т - Project = Individuals or small groups working independently on a problem Ρ - Independent study = Individuals studying learning materials independently - Е Exercise/Lab = Lab in small groups
+P Project = Individuals or small groups working independently on a problem

+I Independent study = Individuals studying learning materials independently

+E Exercise/Lab = Lab in small groups

-8 'improves methods' refers not to the improvement of methods per se but to the adaptation of methods for application in specific professional situations.
-9 A comparison between the HBO standards and the Dublin Descriptors can be found here.
+9 'improves methods' refers not to the improvement of methods per se but to the adaptation of methods for application in specific professional situations.

+10 A comparison between the HBO standards and the Dublin Descriptors can be found here.

-10 1 credit, also known as an ECTS (European Credit Transfer System) credit, is equivalent to 28 study load hours.
+^{11 1} credit, also known as an ECTS (European Credit Transfer System) credit, is equivalent to 28 study load hours.

 Table 4a.
 Curriculum by semester - Joint semesters.
+Course based programme